Kitware/dive/docs/Web-Version.md

 ![Download Files](images/FileBrowser/DownloadFiles.png)

-### Annotation Viewer Download

-Within the annotation viewer itself there is the option to download the same data in the file browser.

 ## Sharing data with teams

 This information will be relevant to teams where several people need to work on the same data.